mberriman/BSP2024/manuals/part1/part1.md

 ![](figures/figure_4.4.png)

 The information in this box tells us about two metrics related to the quality of the assembly: contiguity and completeness.<br>
 - **Contiguity** describes how many scaffolds a genome is represented by: in a perfectly contiguous reference genome, the number of scaffolds would be equal to the number of chromosomes.
-Contiguity is described by several values, including the total number of scaffolds in the assembly, the length of the longest scaffold, the N50 length and the N90 length.
-If all of the scaffolds of the assembly were lined up in order of longest to shortest, the N50 length is the length of the scaffold at the midpoint.
-Similarly, the N90 length is the length of the scaffold at the 90th percentile.
-For a given genome, a larger N50 length and N90 length generally indicate a more contiguous assembly.
+Contiguity is described by several values, including the total number of scaffolds in the assembly, the length of the longest scaffold, the N50 and the N90.
+The N50 describes the midpoint of the assembly, such that, if all of the scaffolds of the assembly were lined up in size order, the N50 is the length of the scaffold above which 50% of the bases are found.
+Similarly, 90% of bases are found in scaffolds greater than or equal to the N90 length.
+For a given genome, larger N50 and N90 lengths therefore indicate more contiguous assemblies.
    <br>
    <br>
    In the “Assembly statistics” widget, the circumference of the circle represents the whole genome assembly, with scaffolds ordered from longest to shortest.
 The diameter of the grey colour represents the length of the scaffold represented at each point of the circle.
 The light grey shading represents the N90 scaffold, whilst the dark grey shading represents the N50 scaffold.
 The light blue outer ring shows the GC/AT/N percentage of the scaffold.